SchneHa/P1-WiFi-Gateway/README.md

 ```

 ```
+Version: 1.2d Datum: 15.01.2025
+         after changing cFos Power Brain password from it's default the new password isn't forgotten anymore now
 Version: 1.2c Datum: 23.05.2024
-         measurement page refreshes every 20 seconds now P1meter now sends positive values for actualElectricityPowerDelivered and negative values for actualElectricityPowerReturned to cFos Power Brain wallbox.
-That is important to calculate correct values for feeding energy into the power grid.
+         measurement page refreshes every 20 seconds now P1meter now sends positive values for actualElectricityPowerDelivered and negative values for actualElectricityPowerReturned to cFos Power Brain wallbox (that is important to calculate correct values for feeding energy into the power grid)
 Version: 1.2b Datum: 22.05.2023
          changes for cFos Power Brain Firmware 1.19.4 (power_va is now power_w, is_va doesn't exist anymore)